Getting started with the MVC project template¶

 Then, create a new folder inside views

-add an HTML file named "hello.html".
+add an HTML file named "hello.jinja".

-Copy the following contents into the hello.html
+Copy the following contents into hello.jinja

 :